jeffrafter/jeffrafter.github.io/content/blog/releasing-github-actions/index.md

 npm run lint
 ```

-It should succeed with no errors and no warnings.
+It should succeed with no errors and no warnings[^before-each].

+[^before-each]: If you get an error or warning about missing `beforeEach`, it is possible you are not using the correct version of Node and npm.
+In your project directory run `nvm use` and try again.

 ### Create the action.yml for the honk action